discord-jda/JDA-Website/docs/introduction/faq.md

 ??? question "How can I reduce the jar size of my bot?"

-    To reduce the jar size of your bot you can either use maven or gradle.
+    To reduce the jar size of your bot you can either use Maven or Gradle.
 Alternatively use the minimized jar from the download server with the name `JDA-%VERSION%-withDependencies-min.jar`

     === "Gradle"